flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/presets.md

 ## Aircraft Presets

-Aircraft presets allow you to automatically let a virtual co-pilot setup your aircraft to the requested preset state.
+Aircraft presets allow you to automatically let a virtual co-pilot set up your aircraft to the requested preset state.

 When loading a preset the virtual co-pilot will perform all necessary setup tasks in real time.
 Therefore, systems like ADIR alignment, APU start, Engine starts will take the usual time to start up.

-You as the pilot can use the time to set up the FMGC (MCDU), Flight Control Unit (FCU), Transponder ident and radios.
+You as the pilot can use the time to set up the FMGC (MCDU), Flight Control Unit (FCU), Transponder-Ident and radios.

 !!! warning "It is important that you still set up the MCDU and FCU correctly for a successful flight."